 T-REX won dozens of industry awards, including the 2007 Globe Award from ARTBA.

 - City of Reno – ReTRAC.
 Key member of the legal team that advised on the Reno Transportation Rail Access Corridor project.
 Traffic congestion and safety concerns in Reno brought about the largest public works project ever undertaken in Northern Nevada – the Reno Transportation Rail Access Corridor.
 The project depressed in a trench 2.25 miles of mainline train tracks that previously ran through the downtown.
 It removed ten at-grade street crossings by replacing them with bridges and constructing one new bridge.
 Mr. Papernik was a key member of the Nossaman team that advised on the planning and development of this award-winning $231 million design-build project.
 It was the first public sector design-build project in Nevada, funded in part with a $50.5 million TIFIA loan.
 ReTRAC opened for service in 2006.
 As a result, safely is greatly improved and there are now 120 acres of new real estate available for development or open space in downtown Reno.

-Michigan Department of Transportation – Design-Build-Finance.
-Lead attorney responsible for advising on two procurements of design-build-finance contracts; one for a freeway reconstruction and another for a bridge replacement project.
-With a combined cost of approximately $50 million to build, the two projects are Michigan's first major P3s.
-Construction of both projects was completed in 2009.
-Role included assisting with structuring the procurement, drafting and finalizing the RFP documents, developing the evaluation process and negotiating contracts.
+- Michigan Department of Transportation – Design-Build-Finance.
+Lead attorney responsible for advising on two procurements of design-build-finance contracts: one for a freeway reconstruction and another for a bridge replacement project.
+With a combined cost of $50 million to build, the two projects (completed in 2009) were Michigan's first PPPs.
+Mr. Papernik assisted with structuring the procurement, drafting and finalizing the RFP documents, and developing the evaluation process.